Vaccitech/HLAfreq/README.md

 Dirichlet distribution which defines the probability of drawing each allele.
 When combining studies their estimates are weighted as 2x sample size by default.
 Sample size is doubled as each person in the study contributes two alleles.
-Alternative weightings can be used for example population size when averaging across countries.
+Alternative weightings can be used, for example population size when averaging across countries.

 When selecting a panel of HLA alleles to represent a population,